Sports Accident Plan

 • Fracture to upper leg = £250

-• Four weeks in hospital = £700 (benefits payable after 2 weeks)
+• Two weeks in hospital = £700 (benefits not payable for first 2 weeks)

 John uses his payout to cover household bills and living expenses while he’s unable to work.
-Plus, he has money left over to fix and service his bike, getting it ready to race with again.
+Plus, he has money left over which he uses towards boat repairs getting it ready to race with again.

 › Between the ages of 17 and 60 inclusive